 This TL, the last TL issued by the UK under eIDAS, will remain unchanged.
 It will be published by the European Commission and referenced in the EU LOTL for the sake of the availability of the historical information of the qualified status of UK TSPs.

 Article 22(5) of the eIDAS Regulation required the Commission to specify the information to be included in the TL and to define the technical specifications and formats for TL.
 This was effected by Commission Implementing Decision (EU) 2015/1505 of 8 September 2015.

-As of 31st December 2020, the last version of the TSL is at sequence number 23 and with a TSL Identifier value of “UKTSL31December2020”.
+As of 31st December 2020, the last version of the TSL is at sequence number 25 and with a TSL Identifier value of “UKTSL31December2020”.
 Update from number 22 to number 23 was in order implement the changes required above, i.e. to update Identifier, change the distribution point and remove the 'next update date'.
+Unfortunately there were some parsing issues with removing the 'next update date', which were partially resolved in number 24 and then fully resolved in number 25.
 There were no changes to any TSP or their services.

 * According to ETSI TS 119 612 V2.1.1 clause 6.1 (TL publication) it is recommended to publish, as a companion file, a .sha2 digest file that shall be computed as the SHA-256 hash value of the binary representation of the trusted list XML file.
 The above file is the lower case text transformation of the HEX encoded binary value of the relevant SHA-256 hash.